 A motion to reopen is a request after an adverse decision has been made – a deportation order has been issued by an Immigration Judge or the Board of Immigration Appeals.

-The motion asks the court to consider previously unavailable evidence.
+The motion asks the immigration court to consider previously unavailable evidence.
 If the motion is granted, the existing order is vacated.

 1. In Absentia Order Of Deportation

 If you miss a hearing at immigration court, the immigration will order you to be deported in your absence.
 This is called an in absentia deportation order.